Can people with cerebral palsy drive?

 Cerebral palsy can affect all different parts of the body.
 It can affect only the legs, one side of the body, one limb, or the entire body altogether.

-By allowing an individual with cerebral palsy to drive, their occupational therapist (that specializes in driving rehabilitation) must be confident that the driver will not cause harm to themselves or others on the road.
+Some professionals and therapists are certified or specialize in the area of driving, and are called driving rehabilitation specialists.
+Individuals may work with a driving rehabilitation specialist to explore potential driving options.
+By allowing an individual with cerebral palsy to drive, their driving rehabilitation specialist must be confident that the driver will not cause harm to themselves or others on the road.

 Some conditions commonly experienced by people with cerebral palsy that may compromise safety on the road include: